-Online Application: Start the application through the School of Graduate Studies.
-Please indicate that you are applying to the MS in Applied Anatomy program. ($50 application fee)
+- Online Application: Start the online application.
+Please indicate that you are applying to the School of Medicine, Applied Anatomy program

-- Résumé or CV: Upload your current résumé or CV outlining all work experience and volunteer roles with timeframes.
-Make sure to highlight any completed research positions or opportunities experienced.
+- Resume/CV: Upload your current resume/CV outlining all work experience and volunteer roles with timeframes.
+Make sure to highlight any completed research positions or opportunities experienced

-- Test Scores (Optional): Upload your test-taker copy of the MCAT, GRE, or DAT score report.
+- Test Scores (Optional): Self-report and upload your test-taker copy of the MCAT, GRE, or DAT score report.